bpradana/pytoon/README.md

-PyToon
+PyTOON
 ======

-PyToon is a Python port of the excellent [`toon`](https://github.com/johannschopplich/toon) project by Johann Schopplich.
+PyTOON is a Python port of the excellent [`toon`](https://github.com/johannschopplich/toon) project by Johann Schopplich.
 It converts arbitrary Python data structures into the same concise, human-readable text representation produced by the original TypeScript encoder.

 The goal of this repository is feature parity with the source project while offering a first-class experience for Python applications and tooling.